felixvictor/na-map-data-two/README.md

-# na-map-data
+# na-map-data-two

-Data for [na-map](https://na-map.netlify.app/) which is updated daily during server maintenance.
+Data for [na-map-two](https://na-map-test.netlify.app/) which is updated daily during server maintenance.